retrospect-addon/plugin.video.retrospect/README.md

 # Introduction #
-Retrospect (Previously XBMC Online TV) is a Kodi video add-on which allows you to watch streams of a number of gratis publicly available online TV stream sites.
+Retrospect (Previously XBMC Online TV) is a Kodi video add-on which allows you to watch streams of a number of publicly available and gratis online TV stream sites.

 It all started with the streams from the Dutch site [www.uitzendinggemist.nl](https://npostart.nl).
 The add-on got its initial name from this site: ‘_Uitzending gemist_’ meaning